ryantd42/NY-Legislative-Git/2023/A5468A-2023/bill.md

  TICE  LAW  AND  RULES.
 IN SUCH ACTION, THE COURT MAY AWARD DAMAGES FOR ACTUAL COSTS OR LOSSES INCURRED BY THE CONSUMER.
-WHENEVER  THE  COURT SHALL  DETERMINE  IN SUCH ACTION THAT A PERSON OR BUSINESS VIOLATED THIS SECTION, THE COURT MAY IMPOSE A  CIVIL  PENALTY  OF  TWO  THOUSAND  FIVE HUNDRED DOLLARS PER VIOLATION.
+WHENEVER  THE  COURT SHALL  DETERMINE  IN SUCH ACTION THAT A PERSON OR BUSINESS VIOLATED THIS SECTION, THE COURT MAY IMPOSE A CIVIL PENALTY NOT TO EXCEED TWO THOUSAND FIVE HUNDRED DOLLARS PER VIOLATION.
   (B) THE REMEDIES PROVIDED BY THIS SUBDIVISION SHALL BE IN ADDITION  TO ANY OTHER LAWFUL REMEDY AVAILABLE.
   § 2.
 This act shall take effect on the one hundred twentieth day after it shall have become a law.